XpiritBV/ContainerWorkshop-Docs/Lab7-Security.md

 ### Deploying a workload

-Create a `SecretProviderClass` that will fetch a single secret from the Key Vault.
-To do this, you will need to customize the template first.
+Create a `SecretProviderClass` resource type in your Kubernetes cluster that will fetch a single secret from the Key Vault.
+To do this, you will need to customize a template from the labs resources folder `resources/lab07` first.

 Open the file named `00-secret.yaml` and put in values for `keyvaultName`, `subscriptionId` and `tenantId`.
 The values should still be available as environment variables.
 Alternatively, you can find the values using `az account show`.